smhooten/reqns/README.md

 Sean Hooten

 # License
-reqns is currently released under the GPL license (see LICENSE.md for details)
+reqns is currently released under the BSD-2 Clause license (see LICENSE.md for details)